 - Policy integration: a unified policy approach across educational and social care sectors is essential to support children with SEND at risk of exploitation.
 This approach should ensure that inclusive, supportive environments are the standard in all educational institutions.

-- Resources and guidance: the department for education (DFE) should provide resources and guidance to help school leaders foster inclusive environments.
+- Resources and guidance: the Department for Education (DFE) should provide resources and guidance to help school leaders foster inclusive environments.
 This includes spaces conducive to preventative conversations, safeguarding, and early interventions.

 - Limiting restrictive practices: update guidance on restrictive practices such as isolation to discourage punitive measures that alienate children.
 Instead, promote supportive strategies that consider each child’s individual needs and context.